-A miscarriage is a significant loss to the woman and her family.
-It is appropriate
+A miscarriage is a significant loss to the pregnant person and their family.
+It is

-Pregnancy loss does not usually cause other serious health problems, unless you have
+Pregnancy loss doesn't often cause other serious health problems unless you have an

-an infection or the tissues are not passed.
+infection or the tissues aren't passed.
 A serious complication with a miscarriage

 after 20 weeks is a severe blood clotting problem.
-This is more likely if it take
+This is more likely if it takes

-a long time (usually a month or more) to pass the fetus and other tissues.
+a long time (usually 1 month or more) to pass the fetus and other tissues.

 with blood incompatibility in a future pregnancy.
 A medicine called Rh immunoglobulin